Ukraine: Presidential aide targeted in assassination attempt | DW | 22.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A top aide to Ukrainian President Volodymyr Zelenskyy was shot at in an attempted assassination the left his car's driver wounded, Ukrainian police have said.
+A top aide to Ukrainian President Volodymyr Zelenskyy was shot at in an attempted assassination that left his car's driver wounded, Ukrainian police have said.

 Multiple shots were fired at a car carrying Ukrainian President Volodymyr Zelenskyy's principal aide in a potential assassination attempt on Wednesday.